-For the metadata this will typically be CSV or Excel format or something called XMP sidecar files.
-Ideally we would also want a backup of the SQL database so we can understand what their metadata structure are, and if necessary get to any additional data or relationships if the CSV exports turns out to not have all the data we need –or if at some point in the future you would like to refer to some data which weren’t available in the CSV exports.
+For the metadata, this will typically be CSV or Excel format or something called XMP sidecar files.
+Ideally we would also want a backup of the SQL database so we can understand what their metadata structure is, and if necessary get to any additional data or relationships if the CSV exports turns out to not have all the data we need –or if at some point in the future you would like to refer to some data which weren’t available in the CSV exports.

 For the assets, these should be exported to a folder structure on a hard disk which mirrors the folder structure in the web-interface (if one exists).
-The filename and the folder name of assets, must also be available in the CSV export so it’s possible to match up the assets to the metadata on re-import to our system.
+The filename and the folder name of assets must also be available in the CSV export so it’s possible to match up the assets to the metadata on re-import to our system.

 If the tagging structure follows a standard called XMP and the incumbent’s system writes the XMP metadata inside all assets, then we can alternatively extract this metadata from the asset files themselves on import.
 However, only a narrow range of formats (mainly images and Adobe formats) support this, so if you e.g. have Word and PowerPoint files in your repository as well, then this will not work.
-If your system supports embedding of metadata only in the older IPTC format then this is typically not a good option as there are serious limitations with this (truncation of long text and fixed fields only).
+If your system supports the embedding of metadata only in the older IPTC format then this is typically not a good option as there are serious limitations with this (a truncation of long text and fixed fields only).